-Greggs’ new quorn ‘sausage’ roll may have offended Piers Morgan last month, but for others it signalled a new era.
+Greggs’ quorn ‘sausage’ roll may have offended Piers Morgan, but for others it signalled a new era.
 The Vegan Society reports a fourfold increase in the number of UK vegans since 2014, from 150,000 to 600,000.
 42% of those switched in 2018.
 In November, Waitrose analysed millions of its own customer transactions, and polled 2,000 adults who shop across a range of supermarkets.
 It found that about 60% of current vegans had converted in the last five years, with the 18-to-34 age group significantly more likely to switch.

 Farming animals is CO2-intensive.
 Several influential reports have suggested avoiding meat and dairy as the biggest way to reduce your environmental impact.
 A huge study published by Science last year found that ending meat and dairy consumption would allow us to reduce global farmland use by more than 75% – an area equivalent to the US, China, the EU and Australia combined – while still feeding the world.

 In 2017, 59,500 people joined the UK Vegan Society’s ‘Veganuary’ – where people eat vegan for the month.
 This more than doubled to 168,500 in 2018.
 A December survey for VoucherCode found 2,662,900 planning to take part in 2019.